bell0x07/CongressChecklist/README.md

 	- Mobile phone (GSM) one each
 		- for your day-to-day SIM card
 		- for an optional SIM card of the country you travel to
-		- for a local GSM network at the venue,
 	- DECT phone (for the local wireless phone network avilable at many CCC events)
         - Be sure to register your extension number at [Eventphone][2] prior to the event.
         - Check if your DECT model is [compatible with Eventphone][31]